 This post contains affiliate links, you can catch our full disclaimer at the bottom of this post.

-- Have any defects been reported?
+- Have any defects been reported to the manufacturer?

 If a particular baby crib has been popular among parents for a long time, that is a good sign.
 However, it is still important to make sure the crib you select is compliant with the most recent safety guidelines.

 Once you have completed your online research for the best baby crib reviews, you will likely find that parents ultimately do make the right decision.

 Read as many reviews as possible, keeping in mind what crib features will best serve your needs.
 It is very easy to lose sight of what matters to you.
 Reviews can be very informative but may steer you towards features you don’t need.

 The last step before going to the store to evaluate the physical product is to cross-check the information you have learned with a few well-established, authoritative websites such as the CDC, CPSC, and Consumer Reports.

 Baby cribs are often recalled and for good reason.